seq-code/seqcode/README.md

 The original spelling of a name or epithet must be retained, except for typographical or orthographic errors.

-An unintentional typographical or orthographic error later corrected by the author is to be accepted in its corrected form without affecting the status and date of valid publication.
-It can also be corrected by a subsequent author who may or may not mention that the spelling is corrected.
-However, the abbreviation ‘‘corrig.’’ (*corrigendum*) may be appended to the name if an author wishes to draw attention to the correction.
+An unintentional typographical or orthographic error in an effectively published name may be corrected before or after validation in the Registry by the author or the SeqCode Registry curators.
+The name is to be accepted in its corrected form without affecting the status and date of valid publication.
+It can also be corrected by a subsequent author in a peer-reviewed publication.
+That publication may or may not mention that the spelling is corrected.
+In that case, the authors or SeqCode Registry curators must update the name in the SeqCode Registry.
+The abbreviation “corrig.” (*corrigendum*) may be appended to the name if an author wishes to draw attention to the correction.
 Succeeding authors may be unaware that the original usage was incorrect and use the spelling of the original author(s).
 Other succeeding authors may follow the correction of a previous author or may independently correct the spelling themselves, but in no case is the use of corrig. regarded as obligatory.
 None of these corrections affects the status and date of validation.

-**Note.** The liberty of correcting a name or epithet must be used with reserve, especially if the change affects the first syllable and above all the first letter of the name or epithet.
+**Note 1.** The liberty of correcting a name or epithet must be used with reserve, especially if the change affects the first syllable and above all the first letter of the name or epithet.

+**Note 2.** When feasible, as a courtesy, the SeqCode Registry curators will inform one or more authors of the effective publication that typographical or orthographic errors have been corrected in the Registry.

 #### Personal Names